 North America homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
 These days, condensers or heat pumps intended for use in a replacement R-22 system are now referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Do you recommend purchasing a Dry Charge Air Conditioning System?

-It depends on a number of things.
-The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The best thing to do is learn what types of HVAC equipment the heating and air conditioning industry has to offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

-Current R-410A systems offer benefits to North America homeowners that Dry Charge units do not.
+Current R-410A systems have many benefits to North America homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Improved energy efficiency for affordable in-home comfort